maccody/KanaChordPlus/software/dictionaries/README.md

 Finding extensive lists (more than a few thousand) of Japanese words containing frequency ranking, reading, and English meanging proved a bit difficult.
 Ultimately three Core word spreadsheets, used for Anki decks, a list of official and unofficial Jukujikun words, and a frequency-ordered list of over 44,000 Japanese words.
 Not surprising, many of the most-common Japanese words consist of Kana only and are not part of the dictionary.
 Of the remaining most-common words containing Kanji, 6240 are in the current dictionary, due to memory constraints (discussed below).

-## Data Structures forming the Dictionaries
+## Data structures forming the dictionaries
 Several approaches were considered to store the dictionaries on KanaChord Plus:
 1. External flash card accessed through the Pico's SPI interface, using a flash card reader library - plenty of storage space, relatively slower access, and driver overhead.
 2. Use part of the Pico's flash ROM as a flash drive, using a flash card reader library - Limited space (less than two megabytes), about four times faster access with QSPI compared to SPI, but same driver overhead.